mccq/database/answers/data-pack.md

 ```

 ### Setup
-We start by creating a folder `<data pack name>` inside the `datapacks` folder of our world.
+Start by creating a folder `<data pack name>` inside the `datapacks` folder of your world.
 You can give this any name.

-Now we create the `pack.mcmeta` file.
+Now create the `pack.mcmeta` file.
 ```json
 {
   "pack": {